 In compliance with the CAATE 2020 Professional Standards, the SDSU MSAT requires all students to complete two athletic training immersive clinical experiences within the two academic years of the program.
 The immersive clinical experience occurs across the pre-season prior to the start of the traditional academic calendar (Internship in AT I) and the second Summer of the MSAT (Internship in AT II).
-When logging immersive clinical experience hours via ATrack, students will utilize the Immersive Clinical Experience period for the applicable year (e. g., Immersive Clinical Experience 2022).
 The immersive clinical experience is a course requirement for the Clinical Internship courses.